grimmer0125/embedded-pydicom-react-viewer/README.md

    3. non pyodide built-in pure python packages (which needs to be a wheel package and we use `pyodide micropip` to install them from PyPI). e.g. pydicom-2.1.2-py3-none-any.whl (1.9MB)
 2. Move python code to a browser webworker, https://pyodide.org/en/stable/usage/webworker.html.
 3. [Done] Dockerization
-4. Bundle some testing DICOM files
+4. [Done] Bundle some testing DICOM files
-5. Introduction to medical files and pyodide
+5. [Done] Introduction to medical files and pyodide
 6. Make a Python package
 7. 3D visualization
-8. Help to improve Pyodide
+8. **Help to improve Pyodide
 9. Refactor
 10. Add tests
 11. Fix [DICOM medical files - Not handle cases](#dicom-medical-files---not-handle-cases)
-12. Add jpeg extra decoder in the browser.

 ## Misc